maliceio/malice/components/engine/README.md

 ---

-:warning: This is the malice re-write and is not yet ready for general consumption. :warning:
+This is the malice re-write and is not yet ready for general consumption. :warning:

 Install
 -------